-A variety of flora and fauna that ranges over 4 climate zones can be found here.
-From rich lowland dipterocarp forest through the montane oak, rhododendron, the coniferous forests, the alpine meadow plants and the stunted bushes of summit zone.
+The park contains a fantastic variety of flora and fauna that ranges over 4 distinct climate zones; from lowland dipterocarp forest (750 to 1,900 metres above sea level) through the montane oak, rhododendron, to the coniferous forests, to the alpine meadow plants, and to the stunted shrubs of the summit zone.
 The mountain is also known for its many carnivorous plant and orchid species.
 It is also home to a multitude of endemic animal species, including the Kinabalu Giant Red Leech and Kinabalu Giant Earthworm.

-From a birding point of view we will look for White-throated Fantail, Yellow-breasted Warbler, Grey-throated Babbler, Everett’s Thrush, Bornean Whistling Thrush, Chestnut-hooded, Sunda and Black Laughingthrush, Chestnut-crested Yuhina, Temminck’s Sunbird, Black-breasted Triller, Indigo Flycatcher, Golden-naped Barbet, Whitehead’s Trogon, Checker-throated and Maroon Woodpecker, Whitehead’s Spiderhunter, Fruithunter, Mountain Leaf Warbler, Black Eagle, Blyth’s Hawk-Eagle, Little Cuckoo-Dove, Sunda Cuckoo, Black-and-crimson Oriole, Pied Shrike-Babbler and many others.
+There are numerous trails in the park and we will explore these on foot, ticking our first fantastic species of the trip at this avian wonderland.
+We will look for Everett’s Thrush, Bornean Whistling Thrush, Chestnut-hooded, Sunda and Black Laughingthrush, Chestnut-crested Yuhina, White-throated Fantail, Yellow-breasted Warbler, Grey-throated Babbler, Temminck’s Sunbird, Black-breasted Triller, Indigo Flycatcher, Golden-naped Barbet, Whitehead’s Trogon, Checker-throated and Maroon Woodpecker, Whitehead’s and Bornean Spiderhunter, Fruithunter, Mountain Leaf Warbler, Black Eagle, Blyth’s Hawk-eagle, Little Cuckoo-dove, Sunda Cuckoo, Black-and-crimson Oriole, Pied Shrike-babbler and many others.